BlitzIR/HalfAdder/README.md

 ## What is Binary?
 Binary is a number system that consists of two digits, 0 and 1.
 The binary system works on base 2, with only two possible numbers (0 and 1).
 Comparatively, the base 10 system with nine possible numbers (0-9) is widely used in measurements such as the metric system.
 The binary numbering system is used in electronics and computer systems and makes our technology work.

+Fun Fact: In binary, 1 = True and 0 = False.

 ## Binary Addition
 Binary addition is a unique system of addition because the numbering system only consists of 0 and 1.
 The maximum sums can only be two and the minimum is zero.